IvanCastillo1986/git-practice/README.md

 # My Great Project
-This is a second line
+This is a second line.

 ## Getting Started
-To get started, all you need is this repo
+To get started, all you need is this repo.

---New change